flagpolejs/flagpole/docs/setup.md

 ### TypeScript

-Writing tests is TypeScript is possible.
+Writing tests with TypeScript is possible.
 During `flagpole init` the CLI will ask if you want to use TypeScript:

 > Do you want Flagpole to use TypeScript?